CDrummond/musly-server/README.md

 is only required for analysis, and only if you have CUE files. `ffmpeg` is required to split tracks.
 * `genres` This is as described above.
 * `ignoregenre` List of artists where genre filtering (excluding christmas) should be ignored.
+To apply to all artists, use '*' - e.g. `"ignoregenre":"*"`
 * `port` This is the port number the API is accessible on.
 * `host` IP addres on which the API will listen on.
 Use `0.0.0.0` to listen on all interfaces on your network.